UIT University: History

-Eventually at the suggestion of Mr. Ebrahim Hasham and with the financial assistance of the Hasham Family, the Usman Institute of Technology was established in 1995 in affiliation with Technical University of Nova Scotia, Canada.
-In 1997, Usman Memorial Foundation signed an Agreement with Hamdard University for awarding their degrees to UIT students.
-Dr. Manzoor Ahmad, was made the Life Chairman of the executive board of UIT.
+Following a suggestion from Mr. Ebrahim Hasham and supported by the financial contributions of the Hasham Family, the Usman Institute of Technology was founded in 1995.
+The institute was established in collaboration with the Technical University of Nova Scotia, Canada.
+By 1997, the Usman Memorial Foundation had entered into an agreement with Hamdard University, enabling them to confer degrees upon UIT students.
+Dr. Manzoor Ahmad, a central figure, assumed the role of Life Chairman of the executive board at UIT.

 Programs offered

 Accreditation

 UIT's undergraduate programs are recognized by Higher Education Commission (HEC).

 UIT's engineering programs are accredited by Pakistan Engineering Council (PEC).

 UIT's computer science and software engineering program is accredited by National Computing Education Accreditation Council (NCEAC).